zhu-yifang/django_chatroom/README.md

 - [ ] Regenerate the secret key
 - [ ] Use HTTPS
 - [ ] Have a `favicon.ico` for the website
+- [ ] Do some research on GitHub Actions and implement it

 # Test Coverage Report